Axiomatic47/mini_simulations/README.md

 3. Create a simulation script in the `simulations` directory
 4. Import your new models and integrate them with existing dynamics
 5. Add appropriate tests in the `tests` directory

+## Extending the Dashboard

+To enhance the visualization dashboard:

+1. **Add new visualizations**:
+   - Create new chart configurations in the dashboard.js file
+   - Add new HTML elements in the index.html template
+   - Ensure proper data transformation in the Python backend

+2. **Implement persistent storage**:
+   - Add database integration for storing simulation results
+   - Create data retrieval endpoints in the Flask application
+   - Enable historical data comparison in the visualization

+3. **Deploy to production**:
+   - Set up proper WSGI server (Gunicorn/uWSGI)
+   - Configure for HTTPS using proper certificates
+   - Implement user authentication if needed

 ## Credits